Wii-like boxing game designed to get pub-goers active

 The ‘exergaming’ system is being developed by the multi-disciplinary research team at Teesside University led by Dr Iain Spears, Reader in sports and exercise.
 It is based around shadow boxing with a computer avatar sparring partner and uses a home grown motion capture rig built from Light Emitting Diode (LED) clusters and inertial measurement units.

-"When people first get a Wii they do all the swings like a tennis player and play the proper tennis shots," he said.
+If you’re wondering why the team didn’t simply use a couple of Nintendo Wii consoles, Dr Spears explained that despite its success, the Wii and its motion capture system has a weakness in that it is easy for people to cheat.
+This is because the accelerometers in console capture systems typically cannot distinguish between full-blown strokes and the smaller flicks."When people first get a Wii they do all the swings like a tennis player and play the proper tennis shots," he said.
 "But there's a tendency for people to start just flicking the wrist once they get the hang of it.
 So we’ve adapted the Wii controller and made our own system to ensure that participants exert real energy.”

 Teesside’s homegrown system has a combination of sensors set on a controller in each hand, a headband and a chest piece.
 The two controllers for the hands are linked to the belt, via a rubber resistance band, so participants have to expend real effort to throw a punch.
 LEDs and inertial measurement units (a combination of accelerometers and gyroscopes) on the hand-held controllers, chest piece and headband allow a computer system to keep an eye on fist, body and head movements.